STUDIO ART I (2711)

 Studio Art II builds upon the techniques, art applications, traditional art projects, theory and elements and principles of design taught in Studio Art I taking this learning even further; preparing students for any course offered in the art department.
 Through a variety of projects, students will learn how to create three dimensional forms with pencil and pen, paint with acrylics, tempera and watercolor, create drawings in three point perspective, study a variety of printmaking techniques, work with clay, work in three dimensions with sculpture and study various artists throughout history.

-CERAMICS 1 (2745)
+CERAMICS I (2745)

 1/2 Credit

-This course provides students with the opportunity to develop a basic knowledge of ceramics, basic hand-building techniques; pinch pots, coil, slab and an introduction to wheel work.
+This course provides students with the opportunity to develop a basic knowledge of ceramics, basic hand-building techniques and an introduction to wheel work.
 The course encompasses all ceramics related skills.
 Activities will be individualized according to the ability level of each student.
-Students will explore decorative techniques with glaze, wax resist, texturing and incising into leather hard clay.
+Students will explore decorative techniques with glaze, texturing and incising into leather hard clay.
 Students will have the unique opportunity to be involved in the Empty Bowls Club, as well as contribute their own handmade bowls to the Warwick community event, Empty Bowls.
+This course does not meet the NYS graduation requirement for the Arts.

-CERAMICS 2 (2746)
+CERAMICS II (2746)

 1/2 Credit